Smart-ibanga/Frontend-Page-Creation/README.md

-# Interns Welcome and Task Overview
-This README provides an overview of our first task, which involves creating a frontend web page showcasing specific personal and real-time data attributes.
-This task will help us get familiar with HTML, CSS, and the fundamentals of web development.

-## HNG task Stage One: Frontend Page Creation with Specific Elements
+#HNG task Stage One: Frontend Page Creation with Specific Elements

 Develop and host a web page using HTML, CSS and JS that showcases specific personal and real-time data attributes.
 Each required element should have a specified data-testid attribute for easy identification and testing.